MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 1. Remove the existing telephone number from the user as follows:

-   - Get the existing On-prem Line URI for a user by running the following PowerShell command:
+   - Get the existing On-prem Line URI by running the following PowerShell command:

      ```
      Get-CsOnlineUser -Identity <user> | select OnPremLineURI
      ```

-     - Remove the On-prem Line URI for the user by running the following PowerShell command:
+     - Remove the On-prem Line URI by running the following PowerShell command:

      ```
      Set-CsUser -identity <user> - OnPremLineURI $null